 I organise the University’s annual Brazil Week which celebrates the fact that there are so many academics and students at the University of Oxford who are working in and on Brazil, and to bring them together.
 I have set up a link with BBC Brasil for my students to contribute to a blog about their adventures on their year abroad.
 Along with my colleague Dr Jason Stanyek, from the Music Faculty and St. John’s, I’ll be running a TORCH Network group called ‘Global Brazil’.

 I was President of Wisps (Women in Spanish, Portuguese and Latin American Studies) from 2006 to 2009 and the General Secretary of ABIL (Association of British and Irish Lusitanists) from 2009 to 2013.
 I am the Portuguese representative on the Steering Committee of the Centre for the Study of Contemporary Women’s Writing, based at the Institute for Modern Languages Research at the University of London.

 I lecture on Modern literature from the Portuguese-speaking world (from Machado de Assis to Conceição Evaristo) and teach other courses such as Brazilian Cinema and Contemporary Brazilian Literature.
 I also team teach on courses such as Lusophone African Literature, Women’s Writing in Lusophone literature and Latin American Cinema.

-Claire’s research focuses on women's writing and minority writing from the Lusophone world, particularly Clarice Lispector (Brazil), Maria Gabriela Llansol and Maria Ondina Braga (Portugal), Lília Momplé (Mozambique) and Vimala Devi (Goa).
-Her interests also include the cultural representations of favelas, travel writing and life writing.
+My research focuses on women’s writing and minority writing from the Lusophone world, particularly Clarice Lispector and Conceição Evaristo (Brazil), Maria Gabriela Llansol, Maria Ondina Braga and Ana Luísa Amaral (Portugal), and Lília Momplé (Mozambique).
+I am developing one project on favela literature and another on women’s life-writing.